zhichaochen/iotdb/docs/UserGuide/Ecosystem Integration/Flink IoTDB.md

 - A simulated Source `SensorSource` generates data points per 1 second.
 - Flink uses `IoTDBSink` to consume the generated data points and write the data into IoTDB.

-It is noteworthy that to use IoTDBSink, schema auto-creation in IoTDB should be enabled.

 ```java
 import org.apache.iotdb.tsfile.file.metadata.enums.CompressionType;
 import org.apache.iotdb.tsfile.file.metadata.enums.TSDataType;